APHRAH-CADABRA - A Full-Length Comedy Drama in One Act

 Three playwrights confess that they will submit to just about anything for their ten/forty-five/one-hundred-fifty-but no-less-than-ninety minutes of exposure.

 A VERY GOOD TIME FOR HEALING - A Play in One Act

 A near-death experience transforms Bertie Patele from a bitter, shallow, unappeasable person into a joyous, grateful woman who radiates love.
 Bertie heals the lifetime of hurt that she provoked between her daughter Sara and herself, and teaches Sara the most valuable and beautiful lesson of both of their lives.
 Won First Place in the Winter 2016 Helen-Jean Play Contest.

-A cashier dismisses the added security of the new chip credit card technology, oblivious to her own role in divulging more personal information about herself than a credit card transaction would reveal.
+A cashier dismisses the added security of the chip credit card technology, oblivious to her own role in divulging more personal information about herself than a credit card transaction could ever reveal.

 MURDER WITH A TWIST - A Prohibition Era Who-Done-It in One Act

 It's January 16, 1919, the evening before the National Prohibition Act goes into effect.
 Buster the Cop and Temperance the Teetotaler warn Rocco the bartender that they expect him to comply with the new law.
 But Rocco scoffs at the idea of running a "dry" establishment, insisting the mob has his back.
 Someone gets bumped off, and of course, there's a "twist" -- after all, the action takes place in a speakeasy.
 Adaptable as an interactive play in which restaurant or party guests have the opportunity to figure out "who done it” before the actual culprit is revealed.